Threch422/twitter-image-downloader/README.md

 1. Added checking file existance function.
 The tool will not download the same image again if that one already exists in directory.
 (Using default file name to check)
 2. Bugs fixed.

+Ver 1.3 10/9/2020
+1. Multiprocessing downloading is used, increasing speed of program.

 This tool is used to download the pictures you have liked in your Twitter account or from specific user.

 Requirments:
-1. Python 3.0 or above is required to run the tool.
+1. Python 3.3 or above is required to run the tool.
 2. tweepy is required for this tool.

 Tutorial to install tweepy: